-We are a well-established and growing employee-owned general contractor that operates all throughout the US.
-We have a strong track record of performance in bridge and heavy highway with a portfolio of work that includes highly visible and complex projects for Class 1, 2, 3 and commuter rail owners, state & local government agencies, the Army Corps of Engineers, among many others.
+We are a well-established and growing employee-owned general contractor that operates throughout the United States.
+We have a strong track record of performance in bridge and heavy highway construction with a portfolio of work that includes highly visible and complex projects for Class 1, 2, 3 and commuter rail owners, state and local government agencies, and the Army Corps of Engineers, among many others.

-We operate in a sweet spot in the construction industry - with the capabilities and equipment of a large contractor, combined with the expertise and attention to detail of a niche builder.
-Our agility and company culture reflects our humble, family-owned beginnings, while our reach and self-perform capabilities award us the ability to tackle large-scale construction projects.
+We operate in a sweet spot in the construction industry—the capabilities and equipment of a large contractor combined with the expertise and attention to detail of a niche builder.
+Our agility and company culture reflect our humble, family-owned beginnings, while our reach and self-perform capabilities give us the ability to tackle large-scale construction projects.

-We have built the reputation of being problem solvers.
-This is a product of empowering our workforce to not just make detailed plans, but also to make the situation adjustments required by the nature of the complicated and complex jobs we take on.
+We have built a strong reputation as problem solvers.
+This is a product of empowering our workforce not just to make detailed plans, but also to make the situation adjustments required by the nature of the complicated and complex jobs we take on.

 Our company founded as J.T.
 Schless and Company by Jack Schless, a former engineer with Holabird & Root.

 The company completes construction of the Sacred Heart Academy in Lisle, Illinois, and the Tivoli Hotel and Theatre Complex in Downers Grove, Illinois; both landmarks today.

 The company incorporates as The Schless Construction Company.

 The company constructs the Merrie England Village for the New York World's Fair.